 How to succeed in your Fidelity International interview: know why you want to work there

-If you’re hoping to land a place on Fidelity’s graduate programme (whether that’s in fixed income, multi asset or equity research, for example), finding out about the company will help you impress your interviewers.
+Finding out about Fidelity International will help you impress your interviewers if you’re hoping to land a place on one of its graduate programmes: fixed income, multi asset, equity research, business management, sales and marketing, operations or technology.
 But there’s more to it than picking up a few key facts; in order to really stand out from other candidates, your research should be grounded in your enthusiasm and your personal motivations for applying.
 We spoke to two early careers talent acquisition managers at Fidelity, who have some reassuring advice for candidates: if you’re genuinely interested in working there, the rest will follow.

 ‘The main thing candidates tend to fall down on is lack of preparation,’ says Brian.
 ‘The more you know about an organisation and what it’s looking for, the more you’ll sound like a potential employee when you’re talking to an interviewer.’